 Dr Mark Dunn

-Mark is dual accredited in emergency medicine and intensive care medicine and works in both specialities at the Royal Infirmary of Edinburgh.
-He has previous aeromedical experiance with the retrieval service in Townsville, Australia.
-Mark also has pre-hospital experience on Medic One, the Edinburgh based physician staffed road vehicle.
+Mark is dual accredited in Emergency Medicine and Intensive Care Medicine and works at the Royal Infirmary of Edinburgh as well as with ScotSTAR EMRS.
+Mark also has pre-hospital experience on Medic One, the Edinburgh based physician staffed road vehicle and previous aeromedical experience with the retrieval service in Townsville, Australia.
 Mark is an ATLS instructor and has published on procedural sedation, emergency airway management and critical care transfer.
-Mark aims to develop high fidelity simulator training for the team and is liason consultant for Coll, Colonsay, Tiree, Gigha, Lismore, Jura, Kinloch Rannoch and Edinburgh Royal Infirmary.
+Mark interests are Emergency Airway Management, Trauma, Cardiac Arrest, Transfer Medicine, ECLS, Clinical Decision Making and Human Factors, Infection Surveillance and Outbreak Management, Acute Liver Failure and Liver transplant.
+He is EMRS liaison consultant for Shetland and Edinburgh Royal Infirmary.

 Dr Randal McRoberts